Cebgo: Acquisition by Cebu Pacific

 On January 8, 2014, Cebu Pacific announced that it was acquiring the entirety of Tigerair Philippines for ₱672 million (US$15 million) by purchasing all shares.
 On May 11, 2015, Tigerair Philippines was rebranded as Cebgo to reflect the relationship between Tigerair Philippines as a wholly owned subsidiary airline of its parent company Cebu Pacific.

 In July 2015, Cebu Pacific announced plans to consolidate its operations to a fleet of jet aircraft while transferring its ATR 72-500 turboprop aircraft to Cebgo.
 In the same year, Cebu Pacific ceased turboprop operations, while Cebgo ceased jet operations with the return of its last Airbus A320 to its parent company.

 In February 2018, after a crowdsourcing campaign was launched in 2017, Cebu Pacific announced it was flying to Batanes, the most requested destination in the campaign.
-The route's inaugural flight was on March 25, 2018, but flights to Batanas ended on October 27 of the same year.
+The route's inaugural flight was on March 25, 2018, but flights to Batanes ended on October 27 of the same year.

-Like Cebu Pacific, Cebgo's operations have been affected by the COVID-19 pandemic.
+Like Cebu Pacific, Cebgo's operations were affected by the COVID-19 pandemic.
 Both airlines suspended operations during the enhanced community quarantine in Luzon in 2020.